perfumerlabs/es/README.md

-You can store and search data by elasticsearch service
+This is microservice to store to and retrieve results from ElasticSearch.
+Currently, it creates index by fulltext search strategy only.

 Installation
 ============